claudianaghi/TicTacToe-Game/README.md

 # TicTacToe-Game
-Tic Tac Toe Game, knows also as X and 0.
+Tic Tac Toe Game, knows also as X and 0 using Phyton.